kadir014/nova-physics/BUILDING.md

 ```
 Then run the build system with the `example` command.
 (Can also be `py` or `python3` depending on the platform.)
 ```
-$ python nova_builder.py example <example_name>
+$ python nova_builder.py examples
 ```

-If successful, the example will be ran and you will see an SDL2 window open.
+If successful, the example demos will be ran and you will see an SDL2 window open.

 <br><br><br>